CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 #### OPS.1.2.3.A11 Compatibility check of the sender and receiver system [IT operation]

-Before exchanging information, the systems and products used on the sender and receiver side SHOULD be checked for compatibility.
+Before exchanging information, the systems and products used on the transmitter and receiver side SHOULD be checked for compatibility.

 #### OPS.1.2.3.A12 Appropriate marking of the data carrier during shipping [user]